Tabor School of Business: Celebrations of Scholarship

 Discover.
 Innovate.
 Practice.
-In Tabor, students engage in scholarship not only through research, but through putting their ideas and discoveries into practice.
-Tabor students are engaged in consulting with businesses, building marketing campaigns, developing technology solutions for organizations, and starting their own ventures.
+In Tabor, students engage in scholarship not only through research, but through putting their knowledge and skills into practice.
+Tabor students are consulting with local businesses, building strategic plans for international companies, developing technology solutions for organizations, and starting their own ventures.
 These are the ways in which Tabor students are building their resumes while at Millikin and demonstrating their ability to perform in their chosen careers.
 Seeing their work during Celebrations of Scholarship gives us a glimpse into all the work that led up to this moment.
 Let’s celebrate their accomplishments and congratulate them on their good works.

 RJ Podeschi, M.S., MBA ‘02